 4. Have you ever thought about the potential moisture in sauna and steam rooms?
 Read Preparing for a Wet and Wild Summer.

 I hope you enjoy adding these to your Summer Reading List.
 If you have your own tips on keeping your insulin pump protected in wet settings like these, leave a comment!
-And remember: If you accidently submerge your pump in water, dry the pump quickly using a soft, clean towel and verify that it is working properly by selecting “Self-test” from the pump’s Utilities Menu.
+And remember: If you accidentally submerge your pump in water, dry the pump quickly using a soft, clean towel and verify that it is working properly by selecting “Self-test” from the pump’s Utilities Menu.
 If you believe water has entered your pump or you observe any other possible pump malfunction, call the 24-Hour HelpLine at 1.800.646.4633, option 1.

 IMPORTANT SAFETY INFORMATION